GiancarloHaidar/A2_Group6B_MidTermGame/README.md

 Challenges associated with Multiple Sclerosis (MS) through gameplay mechanics rather than direct instruction.

 Multiple Sclerosis is a neurological condition that affects communication between the brain and body, often causing symptoms such as fatigue, balance issues, vision problems, and coordination difficulties [1].
-Our game translates aspects of these symptoms into interactive mechanics so players experience these effects as they navigate the environment.
+Our game translates aspects of these symptoms into interactive mechanics, so players experience these effects as they navigate the environment.

 The game consists of a platform-based level where players must jump between platforms and navigate obstacles to reach the end.
 Mechanics such as unstable movement, altered gravity, or visual distortion are used to represent how MS symptoms can affect movement and perception.